simonhw/middle-earth-champion/README.md

 Line 210 which converts the user input string date to a true date format was taken from a comment on a Stack Overflow post:
 - [Stack Overflow - How do I check date of birth format is correct](https://stackoverflow.com/questions/44716920/how-do-i-check-date-of-birth-format-is-correct)

-Including `if __name__ == "__main__":` to call my main code functions was included after discussions with my CI mentor.
+The line `if __name__ == "__main__":` was included to call my main code functions after discussions with my CI mentor.

 The use of bcrypt to hash the admin password was suggested by my CI mentor.
-This tutorial on [TutorialsPoint.com](https://www.tutorialspoint.com/hashing-passwords-in-python-with-bcrypt) was followed to genrate a hashed password.
+This tutorial on [TutorialsPoint.com](https://www.tutorialspoint.com/hashing-passwords-in-python-with-bcrypt) was followed to generate a hashed password.
 In the process of understanding how to use it effectively, I came across the below post on Stack Overflow that solved issues I had with decoding and encoding the plaintext user input.
 - [Stack Overflow - storing and retrieving hashed password in postgres](https://stackoverflow.com/questions/77897298/storing-and-retrieving-hashed-password-in-postgres)

 ## Acknowledgements
-- Thanks to the Code Institude tutors for suggesting Gitpod as a way to get around Known Bug #1 while coding this program.
+- Thanks to the Code Institute tutors for suggesting Gitpod as a way to get around Known Bug #1 while coding this program.
 - Thanks to my CI Mentor [Graeme Taylor](https://github.com/G-Taylor) for his great support and encouragement and especially for showing me that I could use RegEx to validate the email input.
 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)